fioprotocol/fips/fip-5.md

 ### Search Index actions
 The following is a list of new contract actions and endpoint added to support Search Indexes.
 #### Backup Search Indexes.
-This action stores back-up of FIO Addresses, where associated Search Index should be monitored for incoming FIO Requests and FIO Data.
+Stores back-up of FIO Addresses and Search Indexes, where:
+* Associated Search Index should be monitored for incoming FIO Requests and FIO Data.
+* Search index has been granted access to NBPAs
 This is an optional action and is intended to allow wallets that rely on seed phrase recovery to be able to fully restore FIO functionality.
 ##### New action: *bkupsrchidxs*
 ##### New endpoint: /priv_backup_search_indexes
 ##### New fee: priv_backup_search_indexes, bundle-eligible (uses 1 bundled transaction) per incremental 1,000 bytes